From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Discussion

 \subsubsection{Internal Validity}

 An internal threat comes from the manual validation used to determine the correctness of the plausible patches.
-To mitigate this threat, we conduct a thorough examination each patch following prior works~\cite{xu2024aligning}, along with careful double-checking of the results.
+To mitigate this threat, we conduct a thorough examination of each patch following prior works~\cite{xu2024aligning}, along with careful double-checking of the results.
 Still, the assessment of patch correctness remains an active area of research, and further investigation is needed to refine assessment methodologies.
-Another internal threat concerns the manual bug categorization, which involves analyzing, dissecting and classifying developer-written patches according to established repair operators defined in prior work~\cite{pan2009toward,sobreira2018dissection}.
-To mitigate this risk, we involved an author with over three years of experience in Java programming to perform this task, which was then double-checked by another author.
-Since these repair operators represent fundamental concepts in the Java programming language, this categorization process can be considered reasonably reliable.
+Another internal threat concerns the manual bug categorization, which involves analyzing, dissecting, and classifying developer-written patches according to established repair operators defined in prior works~\cite{pan2009toward,sobreira2018dissection}.
+To mitigate this risk, we involved an author with over three years of experience in Java and Python programming to perform this task, which was then double-checked by another author. \firstrevision{Since these repair operators represent fundamental constructs that are common across imperative programming languages, the same set of operators is applied to both Java and Python patches, and the categorization process can be considered reasonably reliable across both languages.}